nt-williams/cabinets/README.md

 - reports
 - log

-While for contract $Y$, I have to work with an organization that requires I use their own system:
+While for contract Y, I have to work with an organization that requires I use their own system:

 - Code
     - ReportsCode